 Hydrogen Shot would catalyze innovation in any hydrogen pathway with potential for meeting the targets—such as renewables, nuclear, and thermal conversion—providing incentives to diverse regions across the country.

 DOE plans to hold a series of events to engage stakeholders, including a Hydrogen Shot Summit.
-Event updates will be available on the DOE Hydrogen Program website soon.
+The first Hydrogen Shot Summit will take place on August 31–September 1, 2021.

-As part of the launch, at DOE's Hydrogen Program Annual Merit Review, DOE's Hydrogen Program issued a Request for Information (RFI) on viable hydrogen demonstrations, including specific locations, that can help lower the cost of hydrogen, reduce carbon emissions and local air pollution, create good-paying jobs, and provide benefits to disadvantaged communities.
-Responses are due July 7, 2021.
+As part of the Hydrogen Shot launch at DOE's Hydrogen Program Annual Merit Review, DOE's Hydrogen Program issued a Request for Information (RFI) on viable hydrogen demonstrations, including specific locations, that can help lower the cost of hydrogen, reduce carbon emissions and local air pollution, create good-paying jobs, and provide benefits to disadvantaged communities.

 DOE activities in hydrogen include several offices and a total of approximately $400 million in the President's Fiscal Year (FY) 2022 Budget Request.
 This compares to approximately $285 million related to hydrogen in FY 2021.
 Pending appropriations, DOE anticipates funding opportunities and other activities to help advance progress toward meeting Hydrogen Shot goals.
 These efforts are aligned with DOE's Hydrogen Program Plan.